 The Mystique of the Papal Conclave on Screen

 The papal conclave, a ritual steeped in tradition and secrecy, has always been a subject of intense fascination.
 The image of cardinals sequestered behind the closed doors of the Sistine Chapel, deliberating under the watchful eyes of Michelangelo's frescoes, is a powerful one.
-The film Conclave attempts to capture this mystique, presenting a dramatic narrative set against the backdrop of this pivotal event.
-However, gaining access to the actual Vatican City, particularly the Sistine Chapel and other historically significant locations, is notoriously difficult, if not impossible, for filmmakers.
+The film Conclave attempts to capture this mystique, presenting a dramatic narrative set against the backdrop of this key event.
+That said, gaining access to the actual Vatican City, particularly the Sistine Chapel and other historically significant locations, is notoriously difficult, if not impossible, for filmmakers.
 The Vatican maintains strict control over its image and access, and granting permission for a full-scale film production within its walls would be an unprecedented event.
 So, how did the filmmakers manage to create such a believable and immersive portrayal of the conclave?

 Comprehensive Overview: Recreating the Vatican